Most Recent LEAD Projects 2024-2025

 David Spicer, Sulphur High School LEAD Council 2017-2018

-One of the first students to participate in the LEAD program, David was selected as Sulphur High Student of the Year, awarded a scholarship at MI, and was a Louisiana Governor’s Fellow in 2022.
+One of the first students to participate in the LEAD program, David was selected as Sulphur High Student of the Year, awarded a scholarship at MIT, and was a Louisiana Governor’s Fellow in 2022.

 Alicia Powell, Washington Marion High School LEAD Council 2022-2023

-Alicia was selected as Washington Marion High Student of the Year 2022-23 and was awarded the Creating Opportunities for Recruiting Excellence scholarship at McNeese University.
+Alicia was selected as Washington Marion High School Student of the Year 2022-23 and was awarded the Creating Opportunities for Recruiting Excellence scholarship at McNeese University.

 Voted Rising Sophomore of the Year, Armund has leveraged his LEAD leadership skills gained representing Calcasieu 4-H at the 110th 4-H University at LSU and as the 2025-2026 Louisiana 4-H State Parliamentarian.